Spencer Steer Player Props: Reds vs. Orioles

 Spencer Steer At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks 28th, and he is 41st in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 31st in batting average, 21st in on-base percentage, and 27th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.